auremoser/fellowship/projects/[U]Crisis/CrisisNet.md

 CRISIS NET
 ===========
-##CrisisNet
+##CrisisNet (5/12/14 - Drive-by)
-Crisis Data is important, stats are important; it finds formats and exposes crisis data in a popular webformat.
+Crisis data is important, stats are important; CrisisNet finds formats and exposes crisis data in a popular webformat.
 Getting the data in people's hands quickly.

 There are lots of static data sources, UNOCHA and point and incident data, but then there's also steaming social media to consider.